Vietnam E-Commerce Legal Policies: What You Need to Know

 Rules Essential for Access

 Decree 85/2021 outlines conditions for foreign investors in Vietnam’s e-commerce sector.
 Foreign investors must establish a new company or invest in an existing one in Vietnam to engage in e-commerce services.
 Other forms of investment, like contracts or projects, without a physical presence in Vietnam are not allowed.
-Additionally, if a foreign investor seeks to control one of Vietnam’s top five e-commerce enterprises, as designated by the Ministry of Industry and Trade, they must undergo a national security evaluation by the Ministry of Public Security.
-This evaluation isn’t required if the enterprise being acquired is a startup or a small to medium-sized business.
+Additionally, if a foreign investor controls one or more enterprises included in the list of five leading e-commerce enterprises in Vietnam announced by the Ministry of Industry and Trade, the investment may be subject to a national security assessment by the Ministry of Public Security.
+The list is determined based on criteria such as total visits, number of sellers, total transactions, and total transaction value.

 The criteria for control include owning more than 50% of the enterprise’s capital or voting shares, having authority to appoint or remove key management, and influencing significant business decisions such as technology platforms, business operations, and financial strategies.
 This regulatory framework aims to manage foreign participation in Vietnam’s e-commerce sector, ensuring compliance with national security protocols and fostering structured investment practices in the country.